automorphis/Cogstruction/README.md

 1. [Follow these instructions](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) for downloading Python, setting up a virtual environment, activating it, and installing packages.
 2. This project uses only one package that does not come with a standard Python installation, namely Numpy.
 After you have set up a virtual environment and activated it, install Numpy by opening a terminal and typing `pip install numpy`.
 3. Open the `cog_datas.csv` file using Excel or a similar program and read the data carefully.
 The data that is currently there should serve as an example of how to fill it out with your own cogs.
 4. Delete all the rows of `cog_datas.csv` except for the first one.
-Fill out the rest of the rows with your own cogs. **Remember to remove cogs from your cog array to see their raw numbers; the numbers you see while they are currently in the cog array have adjacency bonuses already applied.** If you do not do this, the algorithm will give you a suboptimal array.
+Fill out the rest of the rows with your own cogs, including spare cogs on your cog shelf. **Remember to remove cogs from your cog array to see their raw numbers; the numbers you see while they are currently in the cog array have adjacency bonuses already applied.** If you do not do this, the algorithm will give you a suboptimal array.
 5. Open the `empties_datas.csv` file suing Excel or a similar program.
 Look at the data.
 If the row reads `0, 0`, then that means the lower-left coordinate in the array.
 If it reads `11, 7`, then that means the upper-right corner.
 These are the places you have **not** yet unlocked using flaggies.
 6. Delete all the rows of `empties_datas.csv` except for the first one.
 Fill it out with all the places you have not yet unlocked using flaggies. **Remember that these coordinates are zero-indexed; there should be no `x` values more than 11 nor `y` values more than 7.**
 7. Using a terminal, navigate to the project directory (using `cd`) and type `python main.py`.
 8. Sit back and relax for about 5-15 min, depending on your machine.
 9. After the algorithm terminates, put the cogs where it tells you to.

+# Known issues
+1. You should have at least one more cog in `cog_datas.csv` than you have places to put them.
+If not, it will result in a bizarre Python error.
+This is a bug that I need to fix.
+This should not be a problem for almost all users, since most users have a non-empty cog shelf.

 # How it works